NCCA/cfgaa22-dravec-ky/README.md

 # Peter Dravecky - Assignment - s5305642
-[Initial Idea]
-A OpenGL PBR Renderer
-Goals [In order of importance]

-- render an object with a basic shader
-- set up a Qt UI
-- different light types
+A OpenGL renderer with the following features (in order of implementation):

+- Able to load objects and move them around the scene
-- able to load models
+    - create a way to load objects that aren't purely made of triangles
-- UV mapping support - loading metalic/roughness workflow textures

-Explore:
-- forward rendering
+    - create a structure for managing selection of objects and loading textures
+    - Create a Qt layout which allows selection of objects and changing of their properties

+- Create support for each object having their own textures using PBR shading
+    - should~ be fairly straightforward

+- Lights -  directional, multiple point lights
-- instancing
+- Shadow-Mapping
-- particles?
+    - Forward Renderer

+Stretch Goals:
-- volumetrics/ray-marching
+ - Global Illumination